Timtech4u/hello-vue-django/README.md

 # hello-vue + Django

 This is a boilerplate project for using vuejs with Django.
+Forked from: https://github.com/rokups/hello-vue-django I'll keep this project up-to-date and add useful instructions that might be helpful :-D

 ### Features